-In many movies, it is portrayed that combatants use an enemy weapon and engage them, but how is it possible in modern warfare?
+In many movies, it is shown that combatants use enemy weapons to engage their opponents.
+But is it common for this to happen in modern warfare?
 Is it regularly acceptable to use enemy weapons on some occasions?

 My experience during the Kosovo War

 I obtained an AK-47 Kalashnikov from a deceased enemy soldier during the Kosovo War.
 Our unit had set a booby trap in a small shop in our village, and when a group of enemy soldiers entered the building, they triggered the device.
 We checked out the damage two days later and found two AK-47s, a backpack, a watch, and some other military gear.

 Guerilla tactics: Use an enemy weapon in combat

-I was fighting in a guerrilla army and therefore didn’t even have to ask anyone whether I was ‘allowed’ to use my new weapon.
-However, using an enemy’s weapon could potentially cause problems in a more conventional army, you might get into trouble running around with an enemy’s weapon.
-After a few months in combat, many special operations forces and other fighting units with combat experience make their own rules regarding the use of enemy equipment.
+While fighting in a guerrilla army, I did not need to seek permission to use my new weapon.
+However, using an enemy’s weapon could potentially cause problems in a more conventional army.
+After several months of combat, many special operations forces and other fighting units with combat experience often create their own rules regarding the use of enemy equipment.

 This article’s views and opinions are those of the author and do not necessarily reflect those of Spec Ops Magazine.